anonymousatsrec/ATSRec/README.md

-## Code of ATSRec, Run following command to play with the code:
+## Code of ATSRec

+Run following command to play with the code in src:
 For the base model GRU4Rec, NARM, SASRec and BERT4Rec without adversarial training Such as SASRec in dataset Toys_and_Games:
 ```